Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 The **Outputs** tab shows the values generated for the created resources.

-You'll need the URL to access the manager to set up AI Unlimited.
+You'll need the URL to access the manager and set up AI Unlimited.

 ## What's next